erdavids/Applitools-Hackathon-2019/Traditional/README.md

 # Traditional Approach w/ Cypress

-This project is the pure Cypress approach.
+This is the pure Cypress approach.
 It was fun working with the demo app since it was clearly designed to test the limits of a functional testing framework.
 I gave a good effort on all the specifications and tried to mention all of the challenges I encountered below for each test.

 To see these tests augmented with Applitools, check out [this directory](https://github.com/erdavids/Applitools-Hackathon-2019/tree/master/Applitools).

 ## Running the Tests

-In order to execute the tests, you can rely on the documentation found [here](https://docs.cypress.io/guides/getting-started/installing-cypress.html#System-requirements)
+In order to execute the tests, you can rely on the documentation found [here](https://docs.cypress.io/guides/getting-started/installing-cypress.html#System-requirements).
 An overview of the necessary commands can be found below:
 ```
-// Installs to your ./node_modules directory
+// Installs Cypress to your ./node_modules directory
 npm install cypress

-// Executes your tests through the command line
+// Execute your tests through the command line
 npx cypress run

-// Alternatively, open the Cypress application and test
+// Alternatively, open the Cypress application
 npx cypress open
 ```